mayurdalvi5/ICR-Flight-Delay-Weather-Disruptions/week 5/Read me week 5.md

 # This Week's Accomplishments

-   - **Ella**
+   - **Ella** This week, Ella worked on generating a question and hypothesis for our research, as well as worked on the initial rough draft for the introductions section with Tristan.
-   - **Tristan** This week, continued to work on the literature review, and worked on the initial rough draft of the intrdouction section with Ella.
+   - **Tristan** This week, Tristan continued to work on the literature review, and worked on the initial rough draft of the intrdouction section with Ella.
    - **Reza and Mayur** This week, Reza and Mayur worked on looking at more dataset, and we will work on how to handle the na values.
 Additionally, we will start working on the Sources section of the first report.

 # Next week goals: